-3.3.1 Lec 15 Gaussian Elimination (Intersection)
+Lec 15 Gaussian Elimination (Intersection)

-Toy problems in Gaussian Elimination: Gaussian Elimination is valid for nonlinear systems of equations.
+Example problems using Gaussian Elimination: Gaussian Elimination is valid for nonlinear systems of equations.
 Till now we have emphasized the reduction of linear systems of equations.
+2156

 Problem 1: Two lines in a plane either intersect or are parallel, in which case they are said to meet at ∞ .
 Does this make sense?
 The two equations that describe this may be written in matrix form as Ax = b, which written out as